 The Clinical Mental Health Counseling program offers students the opportunity to focus on clinical or community counseling through the fieldwork placement.
 Practicum and internship resources include state, local, and federal mental health agencies, addiction programs, psychiatric hospitals, and educational programs serving the mental health needs of deaf children, adolescents, and adults, and their hearing family members.
-The program is a hybrid program with the first year (including the summer session) being in residence at Gallaudet with courses taught primarily in the traditional classroom setting and the second year being a fieldwork placement outside of the DC metropolitan area with continued coursework online.
+The program is a hybrid program with the first year (including the summer session) being in residence at Gallaudet with courses taught primarily in the face-to-face classroom setting and the second year being a fieldwork placement outside of the DC metropolitan area with continued coursework online.